The CENSUS in 2020-2021

 - Αnthi Argyriou (PhD Candidate at the Amsterdam School for Cultural Analysis; Faculty of Humanities, University of Amsterdam).

-- Georgios-Evgenios Douliakas (MA Comparative Literature and Cultural Analysis, Leiden University)
+- Georgios-Evgenios Douliakas (MA Comparative Literature and Cultural Analysis, Leiden University; PhD Candidate at the Amsterdam School for Cultural Analysis; Faculty of Humanities, University of Amsterdam).

 More information can be found on the following websites: Aikaterini Laskaridis Foundation and the Dutch Society for Modern Greek Studies (NGNS).